-This year, there has been a change to catch-up premium; the Department for Education have said the following:
+In 2021, there was a change to the Catch-up Premium - the Department for Education has said the following:

 We know that we have the professional knowledge and expertise in the education system to ensure that children and young people recover and get back on track.
 Returning to normal educational routines as quickly as possible will be critical to our national recovery, and the government intends for schools and colleges to fully open in September.

-For the academic year 2020-2021 Hitchin Girls’ School has been allocated £73,600.
+For the academic year 2020-2021 Hitchin Girls’ School was allocated £73,600.
 Schools have the flexibility to spend their funding in the best way for their cohort and circumstances.

 These aims will be achieved by focusing on strategies in three categories: